Klosmi/WP-dev/WPDevNotes.md

 Global vs Block-level Spacing:
 - The global settings under "spacing" (like "margin": true and "padding": true) enable users to configure margin and padding for all blocks that support these properties.

 - The styles section in the "styles" object is used to set default values for specific blocks.
-For example, if you want to define specific margins or paddings for a particular block (like a paragraph or image), you can set them in this "styles" section.
+For example, if we want to define specific margins or paddings for a particular block (like a paragraph or image), we can set them in this "styles" section.

 ---